 You can get work quarters credit for the following:

-Check with an advocate before claiming credit for work done in the U.S. when the wage earner did not have work authorization. or a valid social security number.
+Check with an advocate before claiming credit for work done in the U.S. when the wage earner did not have work authorization or a valid Social Security Number.

 If the wage earner was a grantee for an eligible child or spouse, but did not receive any benefits for him or herself, the wage earner does not lose the right to claim the countable work quarters.

-Example 2: Siobhan is from Ireland.
+Siobhan is from Ireland.
 She is age 31 and got her LPR status a few years ago.
 Her mother and father both lived and worked (and paid taxes) in the U.S. for 21 years, including for 8 years when Siobhan turned age 10 while she was staying with her grandmother in Ireland.
-Siobhan is has been working as a home health aide but her income is inconsistent so she applies for SNAP.
+Siobhan has been working as a home health aide but her income is inconsistent so she applies for SNAP.
 Siobhan can count her own work history for SNAP, but also her parent’s work history in the U.S. before she turned age 18.
-Even though she is 30 and got her LPR status less than 5 years ago, she can likely qualify for SNAP through the combination of her current work history, and her parent’s work history when she was a minor.
+Even though she is 30 and got her LPR status less than 5 years ago, she can likely qualify for SNAP through the combination of her current work history and her parent’s work history when she was a minor.

-How do I prove 40 quarters of work history?
+Proving 40 quarters of work history

 - Only LPRs with countable work history are exempt from the 5 year bar.
 Immigrants with humanitarian parole or battered immigrants cannot claim work history, unless granted LPR status.

 - You can correct your earnings record with Social Security in some situations if the earnings report is not accurate.
 Contact an advocate for more information about work history.

 - SNAP > Eligibility Requirements > Noncitizen > Noncitizen Introduction

 - Legal Permanent Residents > Legal Permanent Resident Overview